30ozSteak/AB-ND-World-Citizen/README.md

 I told Justine later that that day that I wanted to build the front-end of for World Citizen and take it to Demo-night again.
 I proposed this idea to the mod instructors, they told me to bring on Alex Bruce as my team-member, and the three of us started right away.

 A lot of this app came along pretty easily, despite not looking at React for a month.
 The biggest issue I ran into was learning React Router, and getting mulitple routes to work on a button click - something we don't learn in mod2.
-The rest of the app came together fairly well, and I kept the design fairly simple throughout.
-Alex solved a lot of problems before I even looked at them, and met my excitedness with the app on a daily basis.
+There was a lot of inspiration used for the overall look of the project, with progressive changes throughout.
+Alex solved a lot of the functional problems before I even looked at them, and met my overall excitedness with the app on a daily basis.
 Our code is nice and clean, and will be easy to update as we go on.

 I'm really happy with our progress, and can't wait for Demo Night.